EnronChain/Enron/docs/governance/best_practices.md

 Great!
 Governance proposals potentially impact many stakeholders.
 Introduce your idea with known members of the community before investing resources into drafting a proposal.
 Don't let negative feedback dissuade you from exploring your idea if you think that it's still important.

-If you know people who are very involved with Enron, send them a private message with a concise overview of what you think will result from your idea or proposed changes.
+If you know people who are very involved with Echelon, send them a private message with a concise overview of what you think will result from your idea or proposed changes.
 Wait for them to ask questions before providing details.
 Do the same in semi-private channels where people tend to be respectful (and hopefully supportive).

 ### Confident with your idea?